FactReview: Evidence-Grounded Peer Review with Execution-Based Claim Verification: Introduction

-We present FactReview, an evidence-grounded reviewing system designed to address part of this gap.
-FactReview first extracts review-relevant claims and reported results from the submission.
-It then retrieves nearby work to clarify the paper's technical position and, when code is available, executes the released repository under bounded budgets to test central empirical claims.
-The system outputs a concise review plus a linked evidence report in which each major claim is assigned one of five labels: Supported, Supported by the paper, Partially supported, In conflict, or Inconclusive.
-In this sense, our formulation is closer to scientific claim verification and literature-grounded scientific assistance than to paper-only review generation~\citep{Wadden2020FactOF,Wang2025LLMbasedCA,L'ala2023PaperQARG,Asai2024OpenScholarSS}.
+We present FactReview, a reviewing system that reformulates automated peer review as evidence-grounded claim verification.
+Rather than generating a single block of review prose, FactReview decomposes a paper into review-relevant claims, grounds each claim in retrieved related work, and, when a code repository is available, verifies empirical claims by running the code under a fixed repair budget.
+Each claim is then assigned one of four evidence labels (Supported, Partially supported, In conflict, or Inconclusive) with explicit links to the manuscript, literature, and execution evidence that justify it.
+This formulation places automated reviewing closer to scientific claim verification \citep{Wadden2020FactOF,Wang2025LLMbasedCA} and literature-grounded assistance \citep{L'ala2023PaperQARG,Asai2024OpenScholarSS} than to manuscript-only review generation.

-The scope is intentionally limited.
-FactReview is not asked to make an accept-or-reject decision, and it is not meant to replace human judgment.
-Its role is to handle parts of reviewing that require substantial evidence work, take time, and are easy to skip under time pressure: claim extraction, comparison with nearby work, repository-grounded verification, and transparent linking between judgments and evidence.

-Our contributions are as follows. \begin{itemize}[leftmargin=*] \item We formulate automated reviewing as evidence-grounded claim assessment that combines manuscript analysis, literature positioning, and execution-based verification. \item We design FactReview, a multi-stage workflow that produces a concise review together with linked evidence, without asking the model to make a final recommendation. \item We present an end-to-end case study on CompGCN and controlled analyses of backend sensitivity and execution failure modes, showing how evidence-grounded reviewing can verify local findings, narrow broad claims, and reveal where verification breaks down. \end{itemize}